Blanchot/moonwatch/README.md

-# moonwatch
+# Sun and Moon Watch
-Python code for moonwatcher models
+Python code for sun and moon watcher models